Rigo-codes/aisd-jse-conditional-statements/README.md

 ## 4. **Add Multiple `if` Statements and Understand the `else` Catch-All**
 When using multiple `if` statements, JavaScript evaluates each `if` condition from top to bottom.
 As soon as it finds a condition that is `true`, it runs the corresponding code block and stops checking any remaining conditions.

-- [ ] In your `index.js` file, update your code to expand your example with multiple `if` statements:
+- [ x] In your `index.js` file, update your code to expand your example with multiple `if` statements:

 ```js
 // Using multiple `if` statements to handle different scenarios